somod-dev/somod/packages/docs/src/reference/main-concepts.md

 This reference is a step-by-step guide to explaining the main concepts of SOMOD.
 You can find the list of all concepts in the left navigation bar under [Reference](/reference)/[Main Concepts](/reference/main-concepts).

 > This guide is designed for people who prefer learning concepts **step by step**.
-> If you prefer to learn by doing, check out our [practical tutorial](/tutorial).
+> If you prefer to learn by doing, check out our [Getting Started](/getting-started) guide.
-> You might find this guide and the tutorial complementary to each other.
+> You might find this and getting started guide complementary to each other.

 ## Assumptions